 This ground breaking, three-volume set reconstructs for the first time the proceedings of the Irish House of Lords during the busy years of the late eighteenth century.
 Based in the first instance on press reports, this edition also brings together reports of individual debates and high-profile speeches to provide a unique vista on the personalities, policies and politics of the parliament over three decades.
 Presented with an extensive introduction and index, this work amplifies our understanding of the role and significance of the upper house of the Irish parliament at a crucial moment of its history.
-ISBN 978-1-874280-70-5, 3 vols, cv + 1830 pp, €150, 2008 James Kelly, MRIA, is Cregan Professor of History at DCU, St Patrick's Campus, Drumcondra, Dublin.
-No library should be without a set, and no scholar of the period should ignore them...
-As we would expect from Professor Kelly, this is a work of meticulous scholarship and considerable importance.
-It is as indispensable as the Parliamentary Register in any study of late eighteenth-century Irish politics... - NEAL GARNHAM, EIGHTEENTH-CENTURY IRELAND James Kelly and the Irish Manuscripts Commission have done a major service by editing these excellently referenced volumes... - MARTIN MANSERGH, THE IRISH TIMES Charlotte Brooke's 'Reliques of Irish Poetry' Lesa Ní Mhunghaile, editor

-This volume contains a full facsimile of a 1789 edition of Brooke's 'Reliques of Irish Poetry'.
+ISBN 978-1-874280-70-5, cv + 1830 pp (in 3 volumes), €150, 2008 No library should be without a set, and no scholar of the period should ignore them...As we would expect from Professor Kelly, this is a work of meticulous scholarship and considerable importance.
+It is as indispensable as the Parliamentary Register in any study of late eighteenthcentury Irish politics... - NEAL GARNHAM, EIGHTEENTH-CENTURY IRELAND James Kelly and the Irish Manuscripts Commission have done a major service by editing these excellently referenced volumes... - MARTIN MANSERGH, THE IRISH TIMES Charlotte Brooke's 'Reliques of Irish Poetry' Lesa Ní Mhunghaile, editor CRARLOTTE BROOKE'S Relignes of Jrish Poetry This volume contains a full facsimile of a 1789 edition of Brooke's 'Reliques of Irish Poetry'.
 The editor also adds new translations and analyses of the poems, songs and other writings in Irish translated by Charlotte Brooke.
 This publication in 1789 marked one of the first interactions between the oral tradition in the Irish language and print culture in Ireland.
 It is important in the wider context of the 'discovery' of popular culture by the upper classes and an associated interest in antiquarianism, at a time when traditional popular culture was seen to be in retreat.
 The interdisciplinary aspect of this work will appeal to students of history, literature and culture of Ireland and to those with a wider interest in cultural, postcolonial and translation studies.
-ISBN 978-1-874280-77-4, xliv + 575 pp, €50, 200 Lesa Ní Mhunghaile lectures in Irish at NUI Galway.

-...the originality of Ní Mhunghaile's meticulous scholarship is at all times apparent.
+ISBN 978-1-874280-77-4, xliv + 575 pp, €50, 2009 ... the originality of Ní Mhunghaile's meticulous scholarship is at all times apparent.
 This book will be of immense interest to all concerned with eighteenth-century Ireland... - ANNE MARKEY, EIGHTEENTH-CENTURY IRELAND I have run out of superlatives!
 This really is a de-luxe and noble edition, which does justice to a very important Lady and her major contribution to the collecting and publicising of the heroic lays in Ireland. - DONALD MEEK, UNIVERSITY OF EDINBURGH Pauper Limerick: the register of the Limerick House of Industry, 1774-1793 David Fleming and John Logan, editors

 Of the twelve houses of industry established under the Irish poor law of 1771-2, this is the only admission book known to have survived.
-The register of the Limerick House of Industry contains information on the age, sex, place of origin, religion, medical condition, admission and discharge, amongst other details, for 2,747 inmates for the period 1774- While revealing the mechanisms employed to administer a significant institution, the register also provides a singular record for a social group whose history is necessarily elusive.
+The register of the Limerick House of Industry contains information on the age, sex, place of origin, religion, medical condition, admission and discharge, amongst other details, for 2,747 inmates for the period 1774- 1793.
+While revealing the mechanisms employed to administer a significant institution, the register also provides a singular record for a social group whose history is necessarily elusive.
 There is evidence of individual strategies for dealing with poverty, infirmity, disease and lunacy.
-Genealogists researching families in Limerick, Clare, Tipperary and Cork (the places in which most of the inmates originated) will also find it useful ISBN 978-1-906865-10-8, xxxvi + 109 pp, €45, 2011 David Fleming lectures in history at the University of Limerick.
-John Logan lectured at the University of Limerick from 1997 until his retirement in 2012.
-The account books of the Franciscan House, Broad Lane, Cork, 1764-1921 Liam Kennedy and Clare Murphy, editors
+Genealogists researching families in Limerick, Clare, Tipperary and Cork (the places in which most of the inmates originated) will also find it useful.
+ISBN 978-1-906865-10-8, xxxvi + 109 pp, €45, 2011 18th and 19th century The account books of the Franciscan House, Broad Lane, Cork, 1764-1921 Liam Kennedy and Clare Murphy, editors